TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/comments.md

 - A - 200 OK (Sucess);
 - B - 403 Forbiden (if acessToken expired or is missing);
 - C - 404 Not Found (if slug and commentId does not exist or is missing);
-- D - 500 Internal Server Error (if slug parameter or the comment is missing).
+- D - 500 Internal Server Error (if slug parameter or the comment are empty or missing).

 ### Body